dave-cmd/Kwolco/README.md

    OR - run jupyter notebook, select the JumiaPipeline.ipynb file and run the cells The pipeline cleans and writes the scrapped data in postgres database "jumia" in a table name "product"

-6. Run the react Client - cd Clinet, - npm install - npm start
+6. Run the react Client - cd Clinet - npm install - npm start

 ## Author